Yonkers RAD Preservation

 - Public Housing/RAD

 - OCV Architects

-The project includes the rehabilitation of all units.
-Specific unit improvements vary according to need but include updating kitchens, updating baths, bathroom floor replacement, installation of new windows, replacement of roofs and boilers, and new finishes and painting.
-Onsite parking, sidewalks, and fencing are being repaired.
+The project included the rehabilitation of all units.
+Specific unit improvements varied according to need but included updated kitchens, updated baths, bathroom floor replacement, installation of new windows, replacement of roofs and boilers, and new finishes and painting.
+Onsite parking, sidewalks, and fencing were repaired.

-Landscaping, community areas, and children’s play areas are all being refurbished.
-Building-wide work includes lobby and hallway upgrades, elevator repair and replacement, security camera upgrades, and installation of key fob–controlled access.
+Landscaping, community areas, and children’s play areas were all refurbished.
+Building-wide work included lobby and hallway upgrades, elevator repair and replacement, security camera upgrades, and installation of key fob–controlled access.
 The rehabilitation also incorporates significant energy efficiencies such as new LED and energy efficient lights, Energy Star appliances, low-flow plumbing fixtures, elevator modernization, and energy management control systems.
-All work is being completed in accordance with Davis-Bacon wage requirements.
+All work was completed in accordance with Davis-Bacon wage requirements.

 Financing included tax-exempt bonds issued by the New York State Housing Finance Agency (HFA), 4% Low Income Housing Tax Credits, and a subordinate loan from the HFA of Public Housing Preservation funds.
 Citibank provided construction financing/credit enhancement through its back-to-back program, and Wells Fargo and Citibank were the equity investors.